dlcgold/rlpbwt/README.md

 ## Type of RLPBWT

-In this repository we have 4 possible versions of RLPBWT:
+In this repository we have various  possible versions of RLPBWT:

 - `rlpbwt_naive`
 - `rlpbwt_bv` (practically the previous one with bitvectors for runs and u/v values)
 - `rlpbwt_ms` with the panel as bitvectors
-- `rlpbwt_ms` with the panel as an SLP
+- `rlpbwt_ms` with the panel as an SLP (for random access or LCE query)

 The first two can be queried to obtain the number of rows that are matching at column k while the last two (if extended with the phi data structure) could also